martinluedtke/martinluedtke.github.io/_pages/about.md

     number of S-integral points whenever these inequalities are satisfied.
     The paper is
     [here](https://doi.org/10.1093/imrn/rnad185){:target="_blank"}{:rel="noopener noreferrer"}.
+    In ongoing work with Leonhardt we are developing an explicit method for determining _S_-integral points on affine curves using Chabauty on the generalised Jacobian.

   * The p-adic section conjecture for a smooth projective curve X over a finite extension K of _**Q**<sub>p</sub>_ predicts that every section of the